rzhadev1/statarb/README.md

 ### An Overview of Statistical Arbitrage

-As described by Avendella 2008, we assume that every stock in the trading universe has returns that follow the regression model:
+As described by Avellaneda 2008, we assume that every stock in the trading universe has returns that follow the regression model:
 <p align="center">
     <img src="https://latex.codecogs.com/png.image?\inline&space;\large&space;\dpi{120}R_i&space;=&space;\beta_iF&space;&plus;&space;\widetilde{R}_i&space;" align="center">
 </p>